 Designs for Fundraising, Harold J. Seymour

 *This is considered one of the seminal works on fundraising.
 Fresh out of the Navy, Seymour began his career in 1919 when he joined the staff of the Harvard Endowment Fund Campaign, which was the first large-scale attempt to raise money for higher education.
 This book is the “elder statesman” of fundraising praxis, full of high ideals, witty observations, and good sense.
 I particularly enjoyed his insight into how a fundraiser should present himself.
+If you choose one book to learn about fundraising, this is a great choice.

 The Philanthropic Revolution, Jeremy Beer